Pranesh512/newsarchiveservice/README.md

 #### ToDos

-Split the single Spring Boot application into three modules *Scrapper application*, *Search application* and *Core library*.
+- Split the single Spring Boot application into three modules *Scrapper application*, *Search application* and *Core library*.
 Where Scrapper and Search applications depends on Core library.
+- The *Scrapper application* can be schedule to invoke on daily basis to scrap the previous day's archived articles.